harmonoid/harmonoid/README.md

   - Every element in app follows standard design & motion effects.

 - **Ads free forever**
   - No advertisements!
-No profits associated with the project.
+Zero profits associated with the project.

 - **Playlists**
   - Make own playlists & play your favorite music on the go.